-At the Community College Whitstable, we believe all students are entitled to a broad and balanced curriculum, which is appropriately differentiated to meet individual needs.
+At The Whitstable School, we believe all students are entitled to a broad and balanced curriculum, which is appropriately differentiated to meet individual needs.
 Early identification and intervention of those needs ensures every student makes progress and experiences success.
-The staff and students at CCW work together to unlock potential and embrace school experiences by putting learning first.
+The staff and students at TWS work together to unlock potential and embrace school experiences by putting learning first.

 Many students, at some time in their school career require short-term or long-term support in order to make progress in line with their academic ability or to overcome barriers to learning.
-The skills and expertise that exist within the department at CCW means that a wide range and variety of support and interventions can be employed in order to address these needs and difficulties.
+The skills and expertise that exist within the department at TWS means that a wide range and variety of support and interventions can be employed in order to address these needs and difficulties.

 We value a working partnership with parents and external agencies that helps ensure a sharing of information, consistency of approach and the best use of professional advice.